 - Pour the coke a cola into the crock pot.
 Try adding it to the sides to prevent losing most of the seasoning off your meat.
 Please note: the pork does not have to be fully submerged.

 - Cover the crock pot and set it to cook on low for 8 hours.

-- Once the pork has finished cooking, remove the pork from the crock pot and discard most of the liquid, saving some to help keep the pork moist.
+- Remove most of the liquid.
+Once the pork has finished cooking, remove the pork from the crock pot and discard most of the liquid, saving some to help keep the pork moist.